 Clinicians need to be sure that parents are using verbal contingencies correctly according to their instructions.
 At each clinic visit, parents demonstrate how they have been doing the verbal contingencies with the child during the previous week, and the clinician gives them feedback.
-This involves watching parents give verbal contingencies, making constructive comments, and then watching parents give verbal contingencies subsequent to the feedback.
+Parents may audio (or video) record on their phone examples of themselves doing verbal contingencies during practice sessions and play them to the clinician during the clinic visit.
+The clinician could also watch parents doing verbal contingencies in the clinic.
+In either event, the clinician gives constructive feedback, and then watches parents give verbal contingencies as they take account of that feedback.
 Parents delivering contingencies incorrectly is a common reason that children do not progress as expected through Stage 1.
+This problem can persist and undermine the treatment process if the clinician does not detect it by direct observation of parents.